DFE-Digital/register-trainee-teachers/app/views/guidance/census_sign_off.md

 You can check your trainee data is correct by exporting your trainee records as a CSV file from the Reports section in Register.
 You should carefully check:

-* number of trainees - if you have 'zero' or a lower number than you expect, check you've registered all your new trainees for the 2023 to 2024 academic year
+* number of trainees - if you have 'zero' or a lower number than you expect, check you’ve registered all your new trainees for the 2023 to 2024 academic year
 * courses - this may impact on any grants or bursaries trainees are able to receive
 * start date - the correct start date will help trainees receive funding on time, if applicable